WebPraktikos/universal-resume/README.md

 Here is the default tailwind config: [defaultConfig.stub.js](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), and here’s the additional information from the Tailwind documentation: [theme](https://tailwindcss.com/docs/theme/#app).

-If you want to change CSS in the classical way, add a class to the HTML element and write the CSS inside `tailwind.css`.
+If you want to change CSS in a classical way, add a class to the HTML element and write the CSS inside `tailwind.css`.

 Balanced Columns
 ---------